|Evil may be powerful, but wicked always wins.|

-She stood and repocketed my heart, then walked slowly around my room, studying my possessions, running a finger over them or lifting them and examining them up close.
+She stood and repocketed my heart and began slowly walking around my room, studying my possessions, running a finger over them or lifting them and examining them up close.
 She went to my closet and opened it, fingering my clothes and smiling loosely.
 “Nathan Vach.
 A young man in a big house all by his lonesome.
 Very handsome and pure of heart ...”

 She walked towards me, moving like silk in a dream.
 She sat once more at the edge of the bed.
 “So very alone ...”